 (Make sure that the location path is on the network and not on a local machine.)

 Click “Open” and select “Advanced.”
 Under the Deployment tab, you can select “Uninstall this application when it falls out of the scope of management.”
 Then click “OK.”

-Make sure that Domain Users have "Read access" to the file in Security Tab.
+Make sure that domain users have “Read access” to the file in the security tab.

 That’s it!
 Now when your users log into their computers, they should be able to see the Time Doctor desktop app icon and start tracking their time.

-Good idea is to force GPO update for an OU that you apply the policy to.
+It’s a good idea to force a GPO update on any OU that you apply the policy to.

 Note: Automatic updates won’t be available with GPO.
 The server administrator will have to manually download an update for Time Doctor then add it into an upgrades tab for the Time Doctor software package.

-To remove Time Doctor from your GPO simply remove the package from the GPO that you've created in the steps above.
+To remove Time Doctor from your GPO, simply remove the package from the GPO that you created in the steps above.

 For questions, comments, or feedback regarding this topic, send an email to firstname.lastname@example.org.